khuzzuk/BooksMM/README.md

 TESTS
 Some tests are designed as integration tests.
-Please mind that those are excluded from Maven test lifecycle.
+Please mind that those are excluded from Maven test phase.
+In order to run them you must delete "<groups>" element in maven-surefire-plugin.

 *************************************************************